LDBates/laserball-MC/README.md

 # laserball-MC
 Monte-Carlo simulations to measure the temporal and optical performance of a laserball calibration device.

-Written by Sammy Valder and Martti Nirkko, University of Sussex, (2022).
+Originally written by Sammy Valder and Martti Nirkko, University of Sussex, (2022).
+Modified by Lewis Bates, Supervisor: Dr Patrick Stowell, University of Sheffield (2023) Updated configuration file provided by Imperial College London Support from Alie Craplet and Dr Lauren Anthony, Imperial College London

 ## Dependencies
 The simulations have been tested and are working using: